mishanga/roole/index.md

 ## Feedback

-You are encouraged to watch [the repo on GitHub](https://github.com/curvedmark/roole), and leave comments in [the issue tracker](https://github.com/curvedmark/roole/issues).

-You can also [open a new issue](https://github.com/curvedmark/roole/issues/new), but be sure to use the search function to make sure the issue is not already reported. -->
+You are encouraged to watch [the repo on GitHub](https://github.com/curvedmark/roole), and leave comments or open a new issue in [the issue tracker](https://github.com/curvedmark/roole/issues).
+Before opening a new one, use the search function to make sure the issue is not already reported.